daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 Now we have the taxon removed that we do not want in our dataset.

 This is the end of the pipeline for curating our sequencing - we have corrected for pcr errors, removed chimeras, and removed sequences outside of taxon of interest.
+These are ASV's.
 Now we can move onto OTU clustering!

 View a sample of the taxonomy summary dataset.